Aleesssino/AleesssinoVim/README.md

 ## ✨ Features

+- 🚀 Blazingly fast
-- 🔥 Transform your Neovim into a full-fledged IDE
+- 🔥 LazyVim based full-fledged IDE
 - 💤 Easily customize and extend your config with [lazy.nvim](https://github.com/folke/lazy.nvim)
-- 🚀 Blazingly fast
-- 🧹 Sane default settings for options, autocmds, and keymaps
+- 🀄 Menu, autocmds, snippets and keymaps.. everything configured for rapid development
 - 📦 Comes with a wealth of plugins pre-configured and ready to use

 ## ⚡️ Requirements